zack-shoylev/devsite/source/_posts/2013-09-11-simulate-symLinks-on-cloud-files.markdown

 ---
 layout: post
 title: "Simulate SymLinks on Rackspace Cloud Files"
-date: 2013-09-04 08:00
+date: 2013-09-11 08:00
 comments: true
 author: Sri Rajan
-published: false
+published: true
 categories:
-- Cloud
+- Cloud Files
 ---
+{% img right /images/2013-05-21-cloud-files/cloud_files_logo.png 250 %}

 Rackspace cloud files which is based on [Openstack Swift](http://docs.openstack.org/developer/swift/) provides reliable & fast, object storage and you can read more about the product [here](http://www.rackspace.com/cloud/files/technology/)

 In Cloud Files, there is no inbuilt way to do aliases or multiple names to the same object.
-However, after some documentation trolling and speaking to some of our Cloud Files engineers, there is a way to achieve it, although it is not straightforward.
+However, after some documentation trolling and speaking to some of our Cloud Files engineers, there is a way to achieve it, although it is not straightforward.<!--More-->

 Cloud Files offers large file (over 5G) support by allowing multiple segments to be uploaded and then a manifest that links the segments.
 This is well explained is this [blog post](http://www.rackspace.com/blog/rackspace-cloud-files-now-supporting-extremely-large-file-sizes/)